Skip links

 For Uganda, you have to know where your gorilla trekking permit is reserved, particularly for Bwindi Impenetrable National Park.
 Because of their great scale, all gorilla permits for this park are allocated based on area.

 Four sections of the park were segregated for faster observation of the gorilla trekking operations.
-There are Buhoma gorilla trekking areas in Bwindi Impenetrable National Park, Rushaga Gorilla Trekking Area, Nkuringo Gorilla Trekking Area and Ruhijah Gorilla Trekking Area.
-Every one of these unique locations includes gorilla families to whom a daily limit of eight guests are permitted to visit.
+These are Buhoma, Rushaga Gorilla Trekking Area, Nkuringo Gorilla Trekking Area, and Ruhijah Gorilla Trekking Area.
+Every one of these unique locations includes gorilla families to whom a daily limit of eight guests is permitted to visit.

 Why Underline Age During Gorilla Trekking in Uganda and Rwanda